Why is my dehumidifier blowing hot air?

-Well, a dehumidifier blowing hot air is not bad.
-The only bad thing is when the dehumidifier blows very hot air and the room becomes unbearably hot.
+Well, a dehumidifier blowing hot air is not too bad.
+Not unless the air is like really hot, and not just warm.
+If the room becomes unbearably hot, that is not good!

 So, why is hot air coming out of my dehumidifier?
 The dehumidifier sucks in air and passes it over reheating coil.
 Hence, you get hot air blowing back into the room.
 If the unit is not set to dehumidify, it will blow out hot air.
 When it is broken, or the tray is full, it will blow back hot air.
 If the dehumidifier blows very hot air into the room, it might be faulty.